-Creating an out of control wildfire
+Creating an Out of Control Wildfire

 We can control the fire.

 Most people infect no one with the coronavirus.
 Or just infect members of their family.
 The fire does not get out of control.
-It is the super-spreading events that create the pandemic wildfire.
+It is the super-spreading events which create the pandemic wildfire.

 The key to making a virus not spread is stopping super-spreader events.
 In a super-spreading event, a single infected person is able to broadcast the disease to many people at a single time instead of infecting just one person in their own home.
 Here are some examples of super-spreading events.